-This guide will give employees and employers guidance on temp to perm employment, covering everything from:
+In this guide, I will provide employees and employers with guidance on temp to perm employment, covering everything from:

 - What temp to perm means